mfaridi1394/BlueTeaming-Notes/WindowsDFIR.md

-# Identifying Persistence on hacked systems
+## Identifying Persistence and post exploitation on hacked systems